 The patrons of the community have always strongly supported their schools.
 Working together with people of diverse backgrounds through various groups and organizations, the school district has been responsive to community needs, even working together to craft a five year strategic plan for the district.

-The Hickman Mills Public School District is recognized as a provisionally accredited district by the Missouri Department of Education.
-The District strives to stay on the cutting edge of all areas of instruction.
+The Hickman Mills C-1 School District is recognized as a provisionally accredited district by the Missouri Department of Education.
+The district strives to stay on the cutting edge of all areas of instruction.